Satori: Definition

 Satori means the experience of awakening ("enlightenment") or apprehension of the true nature of reality.
 It is often considered an experience which cannot be expressed in words.
 While the term satori is derived from the Japanese verb "to know" (satoru), it is distinct from the philosophical concept of knowledge as it represents a transcendence of the distinction between one that knows and knowledge.

 D. T. Suzuki, a Japanese author of books and essays on Buddhism, Zen and Shin that were influential in the West, described "... looking into one's nature or the opening of satori"; and said "This acquiring of a new point of view in our dealings with life and the world is popularly called by Japanese Zen students 'satori' (wu in Chinese).
-It is really another name for Enlightenment (anuttara-samyak-saṃbodhi)".
+It is really another name for Enlightenment (Anuttarā-samyak-saṃbodhi)".
 (Note: D. T. Suzuki has been criticised for his highly idealised and inaccurate picture of Japanese Zen.
 Anuttara-samyak-saṃbodhi is the highest state of realisation and awakening.
 Satori, or kenshō, is the first glimpse into "nature", to be followed by further training.)